-Bigfoot museum is an attempt to re-create the Goan village seen as it used to be.
-There are various household, religious places, marketplaces, and occupations depicted spread over a hill.
+Bigfoot museum or the Big Foot Museum, Goa is an attempt to re-create the Goan village seen as it used to be.
+There are a various household, religious places, marketplaces, and occupations depicted spread over a hill.
 Let me walk you through some of the key attractions of this museum.

-The entrance door that is ornate and gives an impression of a place that is rich.
+The entrance door is ornate and gives an impression of a place that is rich.

 A sculpture of Saint Mira Bai in red laterite stone that is supposed to be the longest of its kind and find mention in many record books.